kele/kele.github.io/content/2017/2017-06-03-blog-po-polsku.md

-Title: Blog po polsku (blog in polish)
+Title: Blog po polsku (blog in Polish)
 Date: 2017-06-03
 Category: meta
 Tags: meta, polski

-Starting from this post, the blog is going to be in polish language only.
+Starting from this post, the blog is going to be in Polish language only.

 Od dziś, blog będzie prowadzony wyłącznie po polsku.